JosNun/parabox.js/README.md

   </div>
 ```

-Each parabox needs to be inside a container with a perspective.
+Each parabox needs to be inside a container with a [perspective](https://developer.mozilla.org/en-US/docs/Web/CSS/perspective).
 The `parabox-container` class does this, and is provided for convenience.

-Children of a parabox with the class `parabox-shift` will shift based on the tilt of the parent parabox.
+Parabox children with the class `parabox-shift` will move based on the tilt of the parent parabox.

 ### Initialization